davekinkead/thesis/paper.coffee.md

 If infering from observable effects to their causes is difficult, then judging the quality of the inference mechanism is even harder.
 To do so requires some standard against which we can make comparisons, but our knowledge of this standard is limited by the same problem of inference.
 How can we judge the quality of the inference from student results to school performance if can't be certain what is the cause of student results in the first place?
 We lack the epsitemological foundations to properly ground our second order judgements.

-Computer simulation however, offers us a way out of this problem.
+Computer simulation however, offers us one way out of this problem.
 Simulation allows us to not only model how we think the world _is_, but to also stipulate how we think the world _should be_.
-It allows us to know the causal relationships in the model with certainty because they are explicitly defined in code.
+It allows us to know the causal relationships in the model with certainty because they are explicitly stipulated in code.
 With causality known, we can then observe the empiric data and assess the quality of the inference mechanism.

-What follows in this paper is a simulation of a very simple model of school performance encompasing a just handful of variables.
+What follows in this paper is a simulation of a simple model of school performance, encompasing a just handful of variables.
 First I describe and define a model of students and schools.
 Student ability is created at random and students are randomly allocated to schools.
 A school's causal impact is stipulated however, and this varies between schools.
 Schools causally impact student's ability by 'teaching' and this impact is measured via student results.
 Over time, some students graduate and new students enroll.
+By measuring student results, we can infer school performance.

-Because the causal impact of a school on student ability is known by stipulation, we can assess how accurately empiric data about student performance maps to the stipulated causal impact of the school.
-If the inference isn't warranted when the causal mechanism is known by stipulation, then the inference can't be warranted when the causal mechanism is uncertain.
+Because the causal impact of a school on student ability is known by stipulation, we can assess how accurately empiric data about student results maps to the stipulated causal impact of the school.
+If the inference isn't warranted when the causal mechanism is stipulated, then the inference can't be warranted when the causal mechanism is unkown.
 This simulation will therefore allow us to say when the _student result to school performance_ inference might be warranted, and when it cannot be warranted.

 Written in [Literate Coffeescript](http://Coffeescript.org/), this paper is simultaneously a philosophical argument and a computer simulation that demonstrates the claims of the argument.
 Literate Programming (@knuth1972) involves embedding computer code within a written argument and has much to offer scholarly writing.
 Firstly, it ensures that all assumptions of the model are explicit.
-Computer programs are deterministic, so all the instruction nescessary for the simulation to rule have to be made explicit.
+Computer programs are deterministic, so all the instruction nescessary for the simulation to run have to be explicitly documented.

 Literate Programming also allays concerns relating to validation and replication.
 Often, simulations are 'black boxes' of code - opaique to the reader and reviewer alike.
-Because all the code nescessary for the simulation is embedded in the paper, replication is a simple as running the command `browserify -t coffeeify paper.coffee.md > assets/simulation.js`.
+Because all the code nescessary for the simulation is embedded in the paper, replication is as simple as running the command `browserify -t coffeeify paper.coffee.md > assets/simulation.js`.
 Installation instructions can be found in the appendix.

-[Best viewed in HTML](http://blind-review.github.io/school-performance/) to take advantage of the interactive visualisations, a static version but less engaging version of this paper is available in PDF or print.
+I make no assumptions about the readers progamming knowledge.
+All the code in the paper is written to be as informative as possible and is fully described in the text.
+Any code that is not germain to the argument has been placed in the appendix.
+[Best viewed in HTML](http://blind-review.github.io/school-performance/) to take advantage of the interactive visualisations, a static, but less engaging, version of this paper is available in PDF or print.

 ## Model

-.

-One significant challenge of measuring school performance is that we can't measure it directly.
-School performance isn't something corporal or tactile that can be prodded and poked.
-School performance isn't real at all.
-It is the description we give to some causal process that affects things that do exist - students.
-Because we can't measure school performance directly, we must therefore use some proxy - student performance.
-We _infer_ school performance by _observing_ student performance, whether through examinations, continuous assessment, or some other measurement.

-But just how warranted is this inference?
-In some scenarios, inferring school performance from student performance is justified.
-In many other scenarios however, we have serious grounds for scepticism.
-And one such scenario is when some form of school selection is present.
-In this paper, I demonstrate how school choice - whether by student choice or school selectivity, make the inference from student to school performance very suspect. g

-## Methodology

-The measurement of school performance is now ubiquitous.
-NAPLAN, SATs, GCSEs - every modern education system today uses some form of school performance measurement.
-Yet none of these directly measure school performance.
-Instead, they measure the academic performance of collections of students to then _infer_ school performance.

-But just how well does student performance act as a proxy for school performance.
-One way to examine this is with a computer simulation.
-Computer simulation allows us to stipulate school performance in our artificial reality and examine how well our proxy measures reflect it.
-If our proxy measures perform poorly in our controlled artificial reality, then they will also perform poorly in actual reality whenever similar conditions are present.

-Below, we will construct a simple agent-based model of school and student performance.
-We will simulate 1000 students of uniformly random ability, split into two schools and examine how four variables, student ability, school impact, and selectivity and skewness, combine to undermine any inference from student to school performance.

-Because the computer code is embedded within the argument, all of the assumptions of the model are explicit and open.
-The most important of these can be summarised as:

-  1. Students, if they can choose their school, will choose the perceived highest performing one.
-  2. Schools, if they can be selective, will admit the highest ability students first.

-During the simulation, schools will teach students, increasing or decreasing student ability according to the school's impact.
-Some students will graduate and be replaced with new students of uniformly random ability.
-Depending on the selectivity parameter of the particular simulation, more of the higher ability enrolling students will enrol in the higher performing school.

-## Model

 We begin by modelling students.
-Students are simple creatures who have an academic ability measured from `0.0` to `1.0`.
+Students are simple creatures who have an academic ability measured from a minimum of `0.0` to a maximum of `1.0`.
+Academic ability is broadly construed and can be interpreted as any attribute of value that can be influenced by schooling.
 This ability is randomly generated and is centred around a stipulated mean.
-No claim is made to how this relates to IQ, EQ, drive, knowledge, etc. but the value is absolute rather than relative.

     class Student